-Data network effect
+Data network effects

-In a product with a data network effect moat, there is a “central repository” of data, as Andreessen Horowitz’s Alex Rampell calls it.
+In a product with a data moat, there is a “central repository” of data, as Andreessen Horowitz’s Alex Rampell calls it.
 The more people adding to this repository, the more useful it becomes.
 Companies can use that data both to attract other users to the platform and to build better algorithms to provide a better product.

-Google, for example, built its competitive advantage on its search algorithms, and then built a moat by applying that advantage to its advertising capability.
+Google, for example, built its competitive advantage on its search algorithms, and then built a moat by applying that ad!vantage to its advertising capability.

-Platform network effect
+Platform network effects

 Each successful new product makes staying in the ecosystem more valuable, increases the cost of switching, and keeps users’ attention and money within the platform.

 These three techniques — aggregating suppliers and customers, collecting valuable data, and building a product ecosystem — won’t always result in a moat.
 History is full of companies that have built temporary advantages based on network effects that then fell.